BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 ### How it works
 The wallet-product will generate a 12 or 24 word phrase (seed / recovery phrase) from which all the wallet’s keys can be derived.
 This means the user can have access to the wallet from any compatible wallet-product with the phrase, even if they lose the device or software.

 This can be an effective way to reduce the risk of loss from theft if the backup is off-line in a safe place, but puts more of the op-sec burden on the individual user.
 The security and risk will only be as good as how they backup the recovery phrase.
 To get the best security out of recovery phrases they should be in several redundant secure places off-line.
 You also need to take resistance to physical theft, fire and other destructive events into account.
 A fair amount of effort and knowledge is required for this.
-We can call this approach sovereign backup, to differentiate it from cloud backup.

-A full guide to sovereign best practices for users is out of scope for this chapter but [this resource I need to identify] is a good starting point.
+A full guide to manual backup best practices for users is out of scope for this chapter but [this resource I need to identify] is a good starting point.

 ### Best practice

 **When to use**
-- When target audience is likely to be knowledgeable and implement good sovereign backup schemes
+- When target audience is likely to be knowledgeable and implement good manual backup schemes
 - When storing medium amounts
 - When risk of loss from theft is higher than self-inflicted loss

 **When not to use**
-- When users are new to bitcoin and unlikely to implement good sovereign backups
+- When users are new to bitcoin and unlikely to implement good manual backups
 - For use-cases with small amounts
 - When onboarding is likely to happen outside of users' homes